ijoanet/logrus-prefixed-formatter/README.md

 * `QuoteEmptyFields bool` — wrap empty fields in quotes if true.
 * `QuoteCharacter string` — can be set to the override the default quoting character `"` with something else.
 For example: `'`, or `` ` ``.
 * `SpacePadding int` — pad msg field with spaces on the right for display.
 The value for this parameter will be the size of padding.
 Its default value is zero, which means no padding will be applied.
+* `ShowCaller bool` - Shows which function comes the log

 ### Methods

 #### `SetColorScheme(colorScheme *prefixed.ColorScheme)`

 Sets an alternative color scheme for colored output. `prefixed.ColorScheme` struct supports the following fields:

 * `InfoLevelStyle string` — info level style.
 * `WarnLevelStyle string` — warn level style.
 * `ErrorLevelStyle string` — error style.